ThinkForge/Forge/docs/Specification/overview.md

 ## Variable Types

 Forge has the same types as Elixir, which also mirrors many other languages.
+A lot of the inspiration for the way Forge handles things can be seen [here](https://elixir-lang.org/getting-started/basic-types.html).

 ### Integers